MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/use-case-information-protection.md

 >[!NOTE]
 >
 > - Defender for Cloud Apps currently supports automatic application of sensitivity labels on Box, GSuite, SharePoint and OneDrive for business.
-> - If the labels you want to use for auto-labeling are configured to use visual markings (headers, footers, watermarks), note that these aren't applied to documents.
+> - When a document is labeled by Defender for Cloud Apps, visual markings, such as headers, footers, or watermarks, are not applied.
 For more information, see [Learn about sensitivity labels](/microsoft-365/compliance/sensitivity-labels).
 >

 ## Next steps